 How to Remove ConfigMgr SCCM Orphan Packages from Child Sites.
-Just thought of sharing one of the TechNet discussion regarding the removal Orphan Packages from the child sites.
+I just thought of sharing one of the TechNet discussions regarding removing Orphan Packages from the child sites.

 How to Remove ConfigMgr SCCM Orphan Packages from Child Sites

-You won’t be able to delete those packages from the child site because they appear as “locked” in the console.
-In this case, we will need to manually fix the problem by modifying the package record from the child site database, so that we will be allowed to delete the package from the child site console.
+You won’t delete those packages from the child site because they appear as “locked” in the console.
+In this case, we will need to manually fix the problem by modifying the package record from the child site database to be allowed to delete the package from the child site console.

 Steps to Remove Orphan Packages